Essential Gear For Day Hiking

 It’s hard to beat $25 for a pair of durable, good-looking, polarized sunglasses.
 So, yes, to answer your question, they are worth the hype.
 This style in particular is my favorite as I have a tiny face.
 12/10 recommend.

-There’s only so much that needs to be said about this.
-It’s a spork.
-But I suppose it's simplicity is why I like these ones, which are made of durable plant-based resin.
-May as well just get two while you’re at, you know, in case one goes missing (I may or may not speak from experience).
+There’s only so much that can be said about a spork, but I’ll give it my best shot.
+What I love about this one is that it’s simple and to-the-point, but it’s also a spork, so that’s par for the course.
+Titanium doesn’t burn like plastic sporks do which is why I like this one.
+Taller is also better when eating packaged dehydrated meals.
+You may as well just get two while you’re at, you know, in case one goes missing (I may or may not speak from experience).

-I use this to keep snacks and drinks cool on the way to a trailhead and to have waiting for me when I get back.
+I use this to keep snacks and drinks cold for when I arrive back at my car after a day of hiking.
 Trust me, a cool drink after a long hike is a truly beautiful thing.
-Perhaps one day I will splurge on a dreamboat of a Yeti cooler, but my REI bag does the trick for now!
+Perhaps one day I will splurge on a Yeti cooler, but my 8L REI bag does the trick for now.
+It also flattens down for easy storage.

 This guy fits in a standard daypack or backpack, is easy to fill, and very secure.
-As a bonus, there is no plastic-y taste, which is basically the bane of water drinker’s everywhere.
+As a bonus, there is no plastic-y taste, which is basically all a water-drinker can hope for.
 Unless you drink water like it’s going out of style, the 2 liter is a good size, which you can refill after reaching camp.

 Pro tip: if you hike in winter, the tube can freeze, so always bring a bottle just in case.